 Individuals who are criminally inadmissible to Canada are prohibited from entering the country for any reason.
 They will remain inadmissible to Canada until they undergo the criminal rehabilitation process or are deemed rehabilitated.
-If eligibility for criminal rehabilitation has not been met, it is possible to enter Canada on a Temporary Residence Permit (TRP).
+If eligibility for criminal rehabilitation has not been met, it is possible to enter Canada on a Temporary Resident Permit (TRP).

-Criminal Rehabilitation is essentially, an application process whereby an individual petitions the Canadian government to disregard their criminal history, for the purpose of Canadian immigration.
+Criminal Rehabilitation is essentially an application process whereby an individual petitions the Canadian government to disregard their criminal history, for the purpose of Canadian immigration.
 In order to be eligible for criminal rehabilitation, 5 years must have passed since the termination of all probationary periods and/or sentences.
 If an individual has been convicted of a DUI, Canada entry is possible after undergoing the criminal rehabilitation process.
 If 5 years have not passed and you are not eligible to apply for criminal rehabilitation, you will require a Temporary Resident Permit to enter Canada with a DUI.

 Temporary Resident Permit (TRP)